 - The end of tibia including the medial projection called medial malleolus.

-- Dome of talus bone
+- Dome of the talus bone

 - Achilles tendon behind the ankle attaching at the back of the heel.